 one directly obtains the bound

 from~\eqref{eq:variation_of_contants_error}; see~\cite[Lemma~4.1]{bgh13}.
 Thus, a \emph{uniform} bound on the residual norm on $[0,T]$ directly implies a bound on the \emph{error norm}.

 Note that, e.g., when $-A$ is a stable operator with field of values in the left half plane, condition~\eqref{eq:bound exp norm} is satisfied with $\omega_1 = 0$ and $C_1 = 1$.
-More generally, $\omega_1$ can be taken as the logarithmic norm of $A$.
+More generally, $\omega_1$ can be taken as the left end point of the field of values of $A$.

-Due to the features mentioned above, it is very attractive to work with residual-based methodologies when solving large-scale ODEs using Krylov subspace methods, and there is a large body of work on this topic~\cite{bgh13,bokn20,bks23,bkt21,celledoni1997krylov}.
+Due to the features mentioned above, it is very attractive to work with residual-based methodologies when solving large-scale ODEs using Krylov subspace methods, and there is a large body of work on this topic~\cite{botchev2013block,bgh13,bokn20,bks23,bkt21,celledoni1997krylov}.
 In the next section, we aim to unify and generalize existing results in a framework that allows us to extend it to other, more general situations, and in particular to Krylov methods based on randomized sketching (cf.\ \Cref{sec:sketching_ode}).